isomerpages/ago-corp/Resources/news-and-events/_posts/2025-05-27-post-ASEAN Auditor Conference 2025.md

 and private sectors.</p>
 <p>During the Conference, senior leaders from ASEANSAIs shared on the follow-up
-audit process and digital tools used for follow-up audits in their respective SAIs, as well as how follow-up audits enhance transparency and accountability.</p>
+audit process and digital tools used for follow-up audits in their respective SAIs, as well as how such audits enhance transparency and accountability.</p>